japila-books/spark-sql-internals/docs/spark-sql-ColumnStat.md

 NOTE: Interestingly, `colName` and `dataType` input parameters bring no value to `toMap` itself, but merely allow for a more user-friendly error reporting when <<toExternalString, converting>> `min` and `max` column statistics.

-NOTE: `toMap` is used exclusively when `HiveExternalCatalog` is requested for hive/HiveExternalCatalog.md#statsToProperties[converting table statistics to properties] (before persisting them as part of table metadata in a Hive metastore).
+`toMap` is used when `HiveExternalCatalog` is requested for hive/[converting table statistics to properties](HiveExternalCatalog.md#statsToProperties) (before persisting them as part of table metadata in a Hive metastore).

 === [[fromMap]] Re-Creating Column Statistics from Properties (ColumnStat Deserialization) -- `fromMap` Method